lndecastro/AI4EL/tempBook5/Class1_Understanding_AI.md

 ### Before You Begin

 :::{note}
 Run all ten prompts in a **single, ongoing conversation**.
 Do not start a new chat between steps.
-The AI remembers everything said earlier in the thread — that continuity is the whole point.
+The AI remembers everything said earlier in the thread, and that continuity is the whole point.
 :::

 **The scenario:** You are helping plan a 3-week family trip through Europe for the following group: